david-yu/ansible-docker-ee/README.md

 Docker EE Engine
 ================

-A playbook to install and configure Docker's Commercially Supported release of Docker Engine.
+A playbook to install and configure Docker Enterprise Edition Engine.

 Requirements
 ------------

-Access to the internet.
+Access to the internet and a subscription to Docker EE on <https://store.docker.com>.
 The playbook will reach out to
 <https://storebits.docker.com/>.

 Role Variables